StyleZero

 Defines custom named breakpoints.

-replace (Optional)
+replacements (Optional)

 Key-value pairs for replacing text in templates.